akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

    There is no built-in synchronization of accessing this value from both of the thread where the logic runs and the thread that got hold of the materialized value.
 It is the responsibility of the programmer to add the necessary (non-blocking) synchronization and visibility guarantees to this shared object.

+In this sample the materialized value is a future containing the first element to go through the stream:

+.. includecode:: code/docs/stream/GraphStageDocSpec.scala#materialized

 Using attributes to affect the behavior of a stage
 --------------------------------------------------